bagustris/thesis-bss/README.md

 list of matlab / octave script used on master thesis by bagustris.
 The theme of thesis is binaural sound sources separation.
 Pdf file is available [here]( http://www.mendeley.com/download/public/6887973/5393254001/c61cc0b8ee45c17e75481e01ee01a6a3b2ca0ac2/dl.pdf)

+In this thesis, I evaluated some common methods in binaural sound separation: ICA (with max likelihood estimation, ICA with Binary Mask (ICABM), binural model using phase difference channel weighting [4], and my-proposed-method FastICA with Binary Mask (FastICABM).

 This is the source code for underdetermined separation of instaneous speech mixtures with FastICA and binaural mask and the comparison for benchmark.

 The algorithm is described in